 And while the rate of default can be higher in lower-rated debt, Eagle Point focuses on CLO debt that is just under investment-grade.
 The company invest primarily in the BB-rated debt tranche, which is one spot below an investment-grade credit rating.

+From 1996 through Q2 2018, the cumulative default rate on BB-Rated CLO Debt was 1.5% (or 0.07% per year).
 This default rate shows that the rate of default for BB-rated debt is pretty low over the long-term.
 It is a riskier business model, but not as much as investors might think.

 Eagle Point has paid a dividend every month since inception, but it has fluctuated from month to month and been reduced several times.
 The first cut was for the second distribution following the IPO which resulted in a 14% decline.